Top five rules for brands collaborating with art and culture

 More and more companies are taking this philanthropic path, thinking and hoping the association with the arts alone will elevate their brand to new culturally-enlightened levels.
 The consumer is wise though, and brands need to be aware of the complexities of partnerships.
 It is a little like a good recipe: all the ingredients need to work in harmony for the final dish to be delicious.
 And it cannot be stressed enough; make sure the end project meets your highest standard, as there is nothing more damaging than a shabby creative project.

-Nargess Banks (images from top Serpentine Pavilion by BIG, Rolls-Royce Phantom Gallery, Fujiko Nakaya BMW Tate Live and MINI Living Beijing)
+Nargess Banks (images subject to ©.
+From top Serpentine Pavilion by BIG, Rolls-Royce Phantom Gallery, Fujiko Nakaya BMW Tate Live and MINI Living Beijing)

 Get in touch to discuss your brand creative project.< Back